Hyde Park Corner: Post-war redevelopment

+The InterContinental London hotel was built between Hamilton Place and the new route of Park Lane to the east of Apsley House, opening in 1975.
+In 1993, the Queen Elizabeth Gate was installed behind Apsley House to celebrate the 90th birthday of Queen Elizabeth the Queen Mother.

-The traffic island includes a smaller equestrian statue of Wellington by Joseph Edgar Boehm—unveiled in 1888—the Machine Gun Corps Memorial, the Royal Artillery Memorial, the Australian War Memorial and the New Zealand War Memorial.
+As well as the Wellington Arch, the centre of the roundabout includes an equestrian statue of Wellington by Joseph Edgar Boehm—unveiled in 1888—the Machine Gun Corps Memorial, the Royal Artillery Memorial, the Australian War Memorial and the New Zealand War Memorial.

-Other monuments in the vicinity of Hyde Park Corner include Adrian Jones's Monument to the Cavalry of the Empire (off the west side of Park Lane), Alexander Munro's Boy and Dolphin statue (in a rose garden parallel to Rotten Row, going west from Hyde Park Corner), the Queen Elizabeth Gate (behind Apsley House), the Wellington Monument (off the west side of Park Lane), and a statue of Lord Byron (on a traffic island opposite the Wellington Monument).
+Other monuments in the vicinity of Hyde Park Corner include Adrian Jones's Monument to the Cavalry of the Empire (off the west side of Park Lane), Alexander Munro's Boy and Dolphin statue (in a rose garden parallel to Rotten Row, going west from Hyde Park Corner), the Wellington Monument (Statue of Achilles), off the west side of Park Lane, and a statue of Lord Byron (on a traffic island opposite the Wellington Monument).

-The term is often erroneously used for Speakers' Corner, at the north-eastern corner of Hyde Park.
+"Hyde Park Corner" is often erroneously used for Speakers' Corner, at the north-eastern corner of Hyde Park.